jexia/docs/docs/cli/README.md

 ### Use

-For the use and full version of the CLI docs can be found [here].
+For the use of the CLI please check out the full CLI docs [here].

 ### Development